hey-its-brian/obsidian-week-notes/README.md

 # Week Notes

 An Obsidian plugin that generates a weekly folder containing daily notes and a weekly roundup, from configurable templates.
-Replaces shell-script-based daily note workflows with a native, customizable plugin.

 ## Features